 The only escape from this terrible judgment is by receiving God's Son, Jesus, as my Saviour.
 When I do that, my name is written in the book of life.
-This means that my sins are all forgiven before God; I am given the gift of eternal life through Jesus; I am adopted as a child of God.
+The book of life contains the names of those who have been given the gift of eternal life because of the price that was paid by Jesus.
+To have my name written in the book of life means that my sins are all forgiven before God; I am given the gift of eternal life through Jesus; I am adopted as a child of God.
 It means that I have passed from death unto life, spiritually.
-I have new life in Christ.
 This is the meaning of being "born again."